Another jump in prices tightens the squeeze on US consumers - WTMJ

 “There is stronger demand for hotel rooms, air travel, restaurant dining,” said Gus Faucher, chief economist at PNC Financial.
 “Many businesses are also facing upward pressure on their costs such as higher wages.”

-AP Business Writers Anne D’Innocenzio and Stan Choe in New York and Christopher Rugaber in Washington contributed to this report.
+AP Business Writers Anne D’Innocenzio and Stan Choe in New York, Christopher Rugaber in Washington and Alex Veiga in Los Angeles contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.